Rebecca Lukens

 Rebecca Lukens (1794–1854), born Rebecca Webb Pennock, was an American businesswoman.
 She was the owner and manager of the iron and steel mill which became the Lukens Steel Company of Coatesville, Pennsylvania.
 Fortune Magazine called her "America's first female CEO of an industrial company" and its board of editors named her to the National Business Hall of Fame in 1994.

 History

 Rebecca was the daughter of Quaker Isaac Pennock who founded the Federal Slitting Mill near Coatesville about 1793.
 She grew up in the business often accompanying her father in the mill.
 She went to boarding school first at Westtown School, a nearby Quaker Boarding school, and then at the Wilmington School for Girls in Wilmington, Delaware, where among other subjects, she studied chemistry.
 The slitting mill processed iron from other mills into barrel hoops and nails.
 It was called "Federal" in honor of the new constitution.
-By 1824, when Isaac died, the mill was known as the Brandywine Iron Works and Nail Factory, after Brandywine Creek which provided the water power for the mill.
+By 1824, when Isaac died, the mill had already passed to Rebecca and her husband, and was known as the Brandywine Iron Works and Nail Factory, after Brandywine Creek which provided the water power for the mill.